Akhil-Suresh/golearn/doc/loops.md

     *********
 */
 ```
-as we can see, We clearly needed to break out of the code when iteration reached value 5 but what happened is not expected result.
+as we can see, We clearly needed to break out of the code when iteration reached value 5 but what happened is not expected.

 This can be acheived by